 I am an 11th generation descendant of Alexander Magruder / McGruder / McGruther, a Scotsman transported to Maryland in the 1650s as a prisoner of war and indentured servant.
-I have been researching Alexander’s life, times, and legacy for more than 20 years and maintain this site in order to share what I know and find others with like interests.
+I have been researching Alexander’s life, times, and legacy for thirty years and maintain this site in order to share what I know and find others with like interests.

-You can see the range of my curiosities by running your cursor over the links that appear under the header.
-Some of those pages have not yet been written, but they will be (really: I’ve retired, so there’s hope!).
+You can see the range of my curiosities by running your cursor over the tabs at the top of each page, and the drop-down menus under them.
 The site is also searchable–just click on the small magnifying glass at the top of any page.
 (If only historical searches were that easy!)

 * * * *

 Yet historical truths are rarely rooted in either shortcuts or comfort.

 –Elizabeth Shown Mills